27 May How to Talk to Your Teen About Counseling

-Why Is Adolescent Therapy Critical During Developmental Transitions?
+Why Is Adolescent Therapy Crucial During Developmental Transitions?

-The American Academy of Pediatrics identifies ages 12-18 as the peak vulnerability window for mental health condition onset.
-Unlike adult therapy, specialized adolescent counseling addresses:
+The American Academy of Pediatrics identifies ages 12-18 as the peak window for initial mental health conditions.
+Adolescent therapy is not simply “smaller-scale adult therapy”—it addresses developmentally specific needs, such as:

 How to Initiate the Teen Counseling Conversation Effectively